SeanDrum/antistasi-docs-preview/reference/missions.md

 ### Steal Or Destroy Ammo Truck

 **Description:** Infiltrate an enemy outpost to steal or destroy an ammunition supply truck.
 Successfully capturing the truck provides you with valuable ammunition resources.

+**How to Complete:** An ammo truck spawns at the target outpost once you get close enough.
+The truck is guarded by enemy patrols.
+You must either destroy the truck or steal it by entering it and driving it back to your HQ (within 100 meters).
+The truck is pre-filled with ammunition supplies.

 **Success:**
 - **Money**: 300 € (normal) / 600 € (difficult)